MUSLIM STUDENT ASSOCIATION AT

 Al-Talib Newsmagazine.

-Congregational prayers take place at our designated prayer location behind Kerckhoff Hall (between Kerckhoff and Engineering IV).
-Prayer mats can be found inside the MSA office, located at Kerckoff 146.
+Congregational prayers take place at our designated prayer location behind Ackerman Student Union and Kerckhoff Hall (between Kerckhoff and Engineering IV).
+Prayer mats can be found inside the brown storage unit outside or in the MSA office, located at Kerckhoff 146.

 Here are the times for congregational prayers:

-For a more comprehensive look at upcoming events, see our calendar and RSVP on Facebook.
+For a more comprehensive look at upcoming events, see our calendar and follow our Instagram.

 (You can also add it to your Google Calendar)